Dungyichao/Electric-Vehicle-Route-Planning-on-Google-Map-Reinforcement-Learning/README.md

 Currently, the input is merely the latitude and longitude.
 I think there is a serious problem of negative value of latitude and longitude which I didn't think of when I implemented the project.
 Reader can make an improvement on this. <br />

 Is it a good idea to use latitude and longitude as input?
 I doubt it, after I done this project.
+What will happen if there are some new road being constructed?
+Are we going to train the model again?
+Maybe feeding the screenshot of the map as input will be a good idea and the idea will be similar as Value Iteration Network (link: https://arxiv.org/abs/1602.02867 ) which I reviewed it in the Paper survey section. <br />

 ## Credit
 I learn a lot from Arthur Juliani's tutorial website which implement reinforcement learning algorithm with tensorflow.
 I also reference part of his code and modified it. (link: https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0)<br />